Aklimpur

 Aklimpur is a Brahman village in Sohna Mandal, Gurgaon District in the state of Haryana, India.
 It lies near Badshahpur.
 Deva Ram Bhardwaj founded Aklimpur in 1829.
 It has a population of about 1,466, living in around 250 households.
 At present, in Aklimpur village vote count of Brahmans is 1000 (700 Bharadwaj, 300 Vashisht) and 200 votes of SC ST.

 There is Chandrasekhar Farm and Aravalli Hills to visit nearby.
 Aklimpur village is charming and clean; here, everyone lives with love.
 Aklimpur is 13.28 km from Sohna, around 10 km from Gurgaon and 264 km from the state capital, Chandigarh.

 The population consists Gaur Brahmins of Bhardwaj and Vashista gotras.
 Other villages in the Mandal include Abheypur, Alipur, Baai Khera, Badsahapur Thedar, Badshahpur, Teekli (.4 km), Palra (1.5 km), Sakarpur (2.7 km), Darbaripur (3.4 km), Badshapur (3.5 km).
 Nearby towns include Farrukh Nagar (21.8km) and Pataudi (23.5 km).

 Education and employment

 Local people work in the government sector and industries like banking, education, defense services, police, politics, and science.
 More than 95% of the village's population is educated and lives a healthy lifestyle.

-In Aklimpur, many great personalities have made our country proud..
-People like Dr. Ajay Vashisht, son of Shri Ramkishan Vashisht, the Director of Proteomics at Inception Therapeutics in San Diego, California, United States.
+Many personalities from Aklimpur have made the country proud.
+People like Dr. Ajay Vashisht, son of Shri Ramkishan Vashisht, the Director of Proteomics at Inception Therapeutics in San Diego, California, United States are at higher posts.

+In Aklimpur, Late Shree Shanti Prakash Vashisht, S/o Late Shr Hari Ram Vashisht went on to become a Senior Sanitation Officer in AIIMS, New Delhi.

+He was a renowned social figure who helped countless people across the country in attaining healthcare at AIIMS.

+His two sons Deepak Vashisht and Jyoti Vashisht have followed his similar footsteps and are working in AIIMS, New Delhi.